 - Considering the same paper might not be as good for sun ray blocking.

-- Remembering that some clothing is better than none, some blocking from paper is better than none.
+- Remember that some clothing is better than none, and some blocking from paper is better than none.

-- A paper that has color, like construction paper is heavier, and would block better.
-Colored poster board would block the sun as a temporairy fix in a window, even in your vehicle window, as long as it doesn’t interfer with the drivers vision.
+- A paper that has color, like construction paper is heavier and would block better.
+Colored poster board would block the sun as a temporary fix in a window, even in your vehicle window, as long as it doesn’t interfere with the driver’s vision.

 Using Paper In Windows For A Season To Block UVA Rays

-Today’s trend towards open windows in many parts of our homes and the hot dry weather we are exprencing may make covering some of a window that catches lot’s of light with something as enexpensive as paper during the time of the year that has the sun hitting the windows longer.
+Today’s trend towards open windows in many parts of our homes and the hot dry weather we are experiencing may make covering some of a window that catches lots of light with something as inexpensive as paper during the time of the year that has the sun hitting the windows longer.

 Most homes with lots of windows have deep roof overhangs that offer shade most of the time.
-However, summertime and natural sun movement causes sun to hit windows for a few weeks that normally don’t catch much sun.
+However, summertime and natural sun movement cause the sun to hit windows for a few weeks that normally don’t catch much sun.

-One bedroom in our house is in the few weeks when sun shines in the windows, heating the room quickly.
-To keep the room more comfortable I added some plain white copy paper in the bottem half of both windows.
+One bedroom in our house is in the few weeks when the sun shines in the windows, heating the room quickly.
+To keep the room more comfortable I added some plain white copy paper in the bottom half of both windows.
 The room stays much more comfortable.

-Do you have a window that could use some temorary blocking.
+Do you have a window that could use some temporary blocking?
 With only 8 sheets of copy paper, we were happy with the results.